w3c/wai-easy-checks/content/language.md

 ### What to look for

 * Check that the primary language is identified correctly
-* If there is no page language set, it will display: "Page langage is not specified"
+* If there is no page language set, it will display: "Page language is not specified"

 Note: this check does not identify language chnages within a page